newtfire/newTutorials/ixml-xproc/ebb-InstallNotes-Win.md

 ### Installing SchXslt

-* Now we're going to install [SchXslt](https://git.sr.ht/~dmaus/schxslt2) (which is pronounced "Shicksilt" ... be careful with that one!)
+* Now we're going to install [SchXslt](https://git.sr.ht/~dmaus/schxslt2/refs) (which is pronounced "Shicksilt" ... be careful with that one!)
 This is an XSLT-based Schematron processor that can handle Schematron validation.
-    * On this sourcehut page, find the installation in the top center under "refs", and follow the link to "release notes" (As of 2 February 2025, the current SchXslt2 release is <https://git.sr.ht/~dmaus/schxslt2/refs/v1.3.1>).
-I also unzipped this to my GitHub directory.

 ### Configuring Morgana